 My obsession with pumpkin and very ripe bananas continues.
 This time, I decided to add chocolate chips to the mix.
-If you enjoy banana bread with chocolate chips, you’ll LOVE these pumpkin chocolate chip muffins!
+If you enjoy banana bread with chocolate chips, you’ll LOVE these pumpkin banana chocolate chip muffins!

 These muffins are so moist and light in texture, I am tempted to call them cupcakes, except there is no frosting on top.
 And, you don’t really need rich frosting over these muffins because you’ll be eating them for breakfast! and dessert!
 These muffins are light and fluffy and have just enough chocolate chips to make them a delicious chocolate treat, but without the chocolate overwhelming the pumpkin flavor.
+During the holidays, these muffins can be perfect Thanksgiving breakfast muffins!

 These are best served warm, so make sure to heat them up in a microwave for 10-20 seconds right before serving.
 This way, the chocolate chips get melty, soft, gooey – so delicious!
-Am I the only one who likes to eat chocolate chip muffins warmed up?
+Am I the only one who likes to eat pumpkin banana chocolate chip muffins warmed up?

 Because my second latest obsession is baking with Greek yogurt, these are also low-fat muffins, where Greek yogurt and mashed bananas replace the majority of butter/oil.
 Muffins texture only wins from that because very ripe bananas and Greek yogurt make them very moist.
 The banana flavor mixes really well with pumpkin flavor, so these muffins are definitely not bland, and with only 1/2 cup of chocolate chips added, the chocolate does not dominate other flavors here – all of the flavors (pumpkin, banana, chocolate) are really balanced.